farhanfarooque/geo-app/README.md

-# Weather App
+# Geolocation App

-A weather forecasting app built on node.js (express.js).
+A Coordinate finding app built on node.js (express.js).

 ## Installation
 1. Clone or download the repository.